joel-s/joel-qs/README.md

 - searchText - Text entered in the search field
 - sortColumn - Which column to sort by (default is the hidden ID column, `id`)
 - ascending - Sort order, `true` by default

+Need a component for toggling sorting state (None, Ascending, Descending).
+Let's call it SortToggle.